ankitmodi/ankitmodi.github.io/_posts/2020-9-20-a-rice-bags-diary-in-lockdown.md

 layout: post
 title: A rice-bag's diary in lockdown
 categories: Personal
-excerpt: I am Brownie.
+excerpt: Hello Diary, I am Brownie.
 My friends call me a happy bag of rice.
 I was born last week when a brand new jute bag mated with Buta Singh’s fresh farm produce.
 ---
 <br>
 <br>